Adam Schiff: Law career

-After law school, Schiff spent a year as a law clerk for Judge William Matthew Byrne Jr. of the United States District Court for the Central District of California.
+After law school, Schiff spent a year as a judicial law clerk for Judge William Matthew Byrne Jr. of the United States District Court for the Central District of California.
 From 1987 to 1993, he was an assistant United States attorney in the Office of the United States Attorney for the Central District of California.
 In that position, Schiff came to public attention when he prosecuted the case against Richard Miller, a former FBI agent who spied for the Soviet Union.
 The first trial resulted in a hung jury; the second trial resulted in a conviction that was overturned on appeal.
 Miller was convicted in a third trial.

 In May 1994, Schiff was a candidate for the 43rd district seat in the California State Assembly in a special election and lost to Republican nominee James E. Rogan.
 That November, he was the unsuccessful Democratic nominee for a full term, again losing to Rogan.